V60 Recipe (Advanced 4:6 Method)

 03:30 600g Remove V60 Dripper

-*Note: We recommend completing each pour in 10 seconds.
+*Note: We suggest completing each pour in 10 seconds for optimal results.

 Step 6